jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 - *nycomments.exe* is the executable file name.
 - input1.txt contains existing comments to a youtube video.
-- input2.txt contains operations we want to perform: these operations include: 1. adding comments, 2. remove comments, 3. display comments.
+- input2.txt contains operations we want to perform.
+These operations include: 1. adding comments, 2. remove comments, 3. display comments.
 - output.txt is where to print your output to.

 ## Format of input1.txt